 We don’t know either!
 It’s up to you and fellow attendees 😉

-There are Open Spaces on many subjects a bunch of PyCon attendees would like to discuss.
-Since the PyCon attendees are a diverse bunch, the Open Spaces are too.
+Just like the attendees, Open Spaces are very versatile.
+There are no limits to the subject of the Open Space!
 An Open Space can be a mani/pedi party, a feminist hacking space, an AcroYoga space, or even a board games room.
-It can also be some discussions about plenty of the usual suspects of technical subjects, from computer security to your favorite Python project to professional occupations like DevOps.
+It can also be a discussion about any of the technical subjects, from computer security to your favorite Python project to professional occupation such as SRE.

 How do I host an Open Space?